 Strengthening the evidence base for achieving SDG Target 8.7

-Building on an Evidence Gap Map, the project team is working with funding partners, policymakers, researchers, and social partners to develop a global research agenda, as well as national research agendas in five selected countries – Chile, Paraguay, Malawi, Nepal, and Uganda.
+Building on the Evidence Gap Maps, the project team has worked with funding partners, policymakers, researchers, and social partners to develop a global research agenda, as well as national research agendas in

 The Global and National Research Agendas

 The global and national research agendas identify five broad thematic areas and include few research questions to encourage researchers to address evidence gaps.
 The areas are:

 - Assessment of what works and what does not